Chart Color Schemes

 Watanobbi has a typical household mix, with a higher-than-average median household size

 Family households account for 73.0% of all households, including 27.0% couples with children, 22.3% couples without children, and 21.9% single parent families.
-Non-family households constitute the remaining 27.0%, with lone person households at 24.1% and group households comprising 3.2%.
+Non-family households make up the remaining 27.0%, with lone person households at 24.1% and group households comprising 3.2% of the total.
 The median household size is 2.6 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households